w3c/wai-tutorials/source/forms/labels.html.erb.md

 ## Positioning labels
 {:.newex}

-In left-to-right languages it is common to visually position labels to the right of radio buttons and checkboxes, and to the left or directly above other form fields.
-Following this practice increases the predictability and understandability of your form for all users.
+In left-to-right languages it is customary to visually position labels to the right of radio buttons and checkboxes, and to the left or directly above other form fields.
+Maintaining this practice increases predictability and understandability of your form for all users.

 In general, placing labels above the form fields helps reduce horizontal scrolling for people using screen magnification and for mobile device users.
 However, the usefulness of this approach depends on other design aspects, such as the proximity of other nearby form fields and content, and needs to be assessed individually.
 The aim should be to maintain a close visual relationship between the label and the form control.

 ## Hiding labels
 {:.newex}

 A label for a form control helps everyone better understand its purpose.
 In some cases the purpose may be clear enough from the context when the content is rendered visually.
-In such cases a label can be hidden visually.
-It still needs to be provided within the code to support other forms of presentation and interaction, such as for screen reader and speech input users.
+In such cases a label can be hidden visually though it still needs to be provided within the code to support other forms of presentation and interaction, such as for screen reader and speech input users.

 ### Single form control
 {:.ex}